Assessment of capacity of older adults: a growing challenge for health care professionals

 Fee schedule and course components

 - $25 for Continuing Medical Education (CME) credits, Continuing Nursing Education (CNE) credits, Continuing Education Units (CEU) or a Certificate of Completion

 This course is split into six modules and is expected to take no longer than four hours to complete.
-You have two months to complete the course.
 You do not need to complete the entire course in one sitting.
 You will be able to log off and then log back on.
 A course outline is available on the website to provide further details of course content.
 There is a brief post-test (about five questions) at the end of each module.
 A score of 80 percent on each module quiz is required to receive continuing education credit.
 A downloadable curriculum is available at no extra fee to each registrant of the course.
 A downloadable glossary and a resource page are also available.

 The Retirement Research Foundation generously supported the development of this curriculum.